upiterbarg/upiterbarg.github.io/index.md

 ---
 ## About

-I'm a Ph.D. student in the [CILVR lab](https://wp.nyu.edu/cilvr/) at [NYU Courant](https://cims.nyu.edu/dynamic/), co-advised by [Rob Fergus](https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php) and [Lerrel Pinto](https://www.lerrelpinto.com/).
-I'm fortunate to be supported by a [DeepMind Ph.D.
+I'm a Ph.D. candidate in the [CILVR lab](https://wp.nyu.edu/cilvr/) at [NYU Courant](https://cims.nyu.edu/dynamic/), co-advised by [Rob Fergus](https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php) and [Lerrel Pinto](https://www.lerrelpinto.com/).
+My research is supported by a [DeepMind Ph.D.
 Scholarship](https://www.deepmind.com/scholarships) and an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/resources/about-grfp/).

 I'm interested in **AI for open-ended interaction and problem-solving across domains like games, math, physics, and biology**.
 Recently, I've been thinking about: